Openhab-Nodes/website/content/en/corporate.md

     “The Difficulty Lies Not So Much In Developing New Ideas As In Escaping From Old Ones.” <small>– John Maynard Keynes</small>
 </blockquote>

-openHAB X is a young player on the Home Automation Solutions market.
+OHX is a young player on the Home Automation Solutions market.

-openHAB X is however also a very efficient and scalable technology, developed with cloud infrastructure expertise in mind.
+OHX is however also a very efficient and scalable technology, developed with cloud infrastructure expertise in mind.
 The careful choice of <button class="btn-link contexthelp" id="technology" title="Context help">technology</button> provides industrial grade robustness.

 <ui-tooltip target="technology" maxwidth>
 OHX Core shoulders on <b>Rust</b>, the modern, efficient, secure system programming language and relies on <b>EXT4</b> for document storage and <b>REDIS</b> for state management. <b>InfluxDB</b> makes up its long term memory.